a01sama/OOPFinalProject/README.md

 # OOPFinalProject
 Built Ticket To Ride Game
 ------------------------------------------------------------------------
-This project is a version of the board game Laser Maze created in java.
+This project is a version of the board game Ticket to Ride created in java.
 ------------------------------------------------------------------------

 PROJECT TITLE: Ticket to Ride